-Figure 124 shows the layout of the LBST/ELBST and ILBRT/ EILBRT fields in Command Dword 2, Command Dword3, and Command Dword 14.
+Figure 125 shows the layout of the LBST/ELBST and ILBRT/ EILBRT fields in Command Dword 2, Command Dword3, and Command Dword 14.

 16b Guard Protection Information and 64b Guard Protection Information do not require the 80 bits allocated for the LBST, ELBST, ILBRT, and EILBRT fields in CDW 2, CDW 3, and CDW 14.
-Any unused bits are ignored (i.e., for 16b Guard Protection Information CDW2 and CDW 3 are ignored).
+Any unused bits are ignored by the controller (i.e., for 16b Guard Protection Information CDW2 and CDW 3 are ignored).
 If STS field value is 0h, then the Storage Tag field is not defined and the LBST and ELBST fields are not defined.

-Figure 124: LBST, ELBST, ILBRT, and EILBRT fields Format in Command Dwords
+Figure 125: LBST, ELBST, ILBRT, and EILBRT fields Format in Command Dwords

-Figure 125 shows the layout of the LBST, ELBST, ILBRT, and EILBRT fields for I/O commands that utilize the fields.
+Figure 126 shows the layout of the LBST, ELBST, ILBRT, and EILBRT fields for I/O commands that utilize the fields.

-Figure 125: I/O Command LBST, ELBST, ILBRT, and EILBRT fields Format
+Figure 126: I/O Command LBST, ELBST, ILBRT, and EILBRT fields Format -- ---------------

 Bits Description

 16b Guard Protection Information

 Command Dword 2

-15:00 Ignored
+15:00 Ignored by the controller

 Command Dword 3

-31:00 Ignored
+31:00 Ignored by the controller

 Command Dword 14

-31:00 Variable sized LBST, ELBST, ILBRT or EILBRT as defined in Figure 124
+31:00 Variable sized LBST, ELBST, ILBRT or EILBRT as defined in Figure 125

 32b Guard Protection Information

 Command Dword 2

 15:00 Most significant bit of the LBST or ELBST

 Command Dword 3

-31:00 Variable sized LBST, ELBST, ILBRT or EILBRT as defined in Figure 124
+31:00 Variable sized LBST, ELBST, ILBRT or EILBRT as defined in Figure 125

 Command Dword 14

-31:00 Variable sized LBST, ELBST, ILBRT or EILBRT as defined in Figure 124
+31:00 Variable sized LBST, ELBST, ILBRT or EILBRT as defined in Figure 125

 64b Guard Protection Information

 Command Dword 2

-15:00 Ignored
+15:00 Ignored by the controller

 Command Dword 3

-31:16 Ignored
+31:16 Ignored by the controller

-15:00 Variable sized LBST, ELBST, ILBRT or EILBRT as defined in Figure 124
+15:00 Variable sized LBST, ELBST, ILBRT or EILBRT as defined in Figure 125

 Command Dword 14

-31:00 Variable sized LBST, ELBST, ILBRT or EILBRT as defined in Figure 124
+31:00 Variable sized LBST, ELBST, ILBRT or EILBRT as defined in Figure 125